Skip to main content

 FAQ

-How do I make a fictional journal entry feel authentic?
+how do I make a fictional journal entry sound like a real character wrote it

-Let the character fixate on small, specific details rather than summarise events.
-Real journal writers obsess over one thing: a smell, a conversation that stung, a decision they regret.
-Use incomplete sentences, rhetorical questions to themselves, and avoid tidy conclusions.
-The entry should feel written under time pressure or emotion, not drafted for an audience.
+Have the character fixate on one small, specific detail — a smell, a conversation that stung — rather than summarising events.
+Use incomplete sentences and avoid tidy conclusions.
+The entry should feel written under pressure, not drafted for an audience.

-Can I use AI-generated journal entries directly in my novel?
+can I put AI-generated journal entries directly into my novel

-Yes, but treat the output as a first draft.
-Use it to establish voice and setting texture, then revise it to match your character's established speech patterns and your story's specific plot details.
-The generated entry is strongest as a scaffold — something to react to and rewrite rather than copy verbatim.
+Yes, but treat the output as a scaffold, not a final draft.
+Revise it to match your character's established speech patterns and your story's specific plot details.
+The generator is strongest as something to react to and rewrite rather than copy verbatim.